What is the difference between LPG and NGL?

 - From a BCS measurement standard point of view (considering the basic thermodynamical properties of temperature, density, pressure / vapor pressure) , LPG and NGL (high vapor pressure) are identical, covered by the same group of supported BCS measurement standards*.

-- In a nutshell, LPG are – in many countries – defined by using a chemical composition analysis.
-In detail, LPG are a mixture of propane / butane (and low fractions of propylene and/or butene), with LPG compositions ranging from 100 % propane to 100% butane and any ratios “in between”.
+- LPGs – in many countries – are defined by their chemical composition analysis: LPGs are a mixture of propane / butane (and low fractions of propylene and/or butene), with LPG compositions ranging from 100 % propane to 100% butane and any ratios “in between”.

-- NGL, on the other hand, may contain many more different chemical components – a complete list of the BCS supported NGL compositions can be found in the LPG ISO 6578 Chemical Components FAQ ; Thus, if your NGL is covered by this list of chemical components, either a BCG or BCP license will be required, but not both.
+- NGLs, on the other hand, may contain many more additional chemical components – a complete list of the supported NGL compositions is documented in the LPG ISO 6578 Chemical Components FAQ ; Thus, if your NGL is covered by this list of chemical components, either a BCG or BCP license will be required, but not both.

 - If your NGL, on the other hand, is of a condensate type (i.e. with even higher carbon atom number components as defined in the LPG ISO 6578 Chemical Composition FAQ), you may require both a BCG and a BCP license, since only the BCP license includes the relevant condensate measurement standards – and you may also require a BCG license for other products (e.g. for LNG quantity conversions).